 It is not necessary to include electronic copies of supporting documentation (e.g. invoices, bank statements) along with your claim.
 We will issue a request for any documentation required for inspection as we process your claim.

 Guidance relates to:

 Guidance on completing the claim pack is available in the Claim pack guidance notes (PDF)

 Need help submitting a claim?

 We will aim to contact you within two working days of receiving your enquiry.
-However, at particularly busy times, it may not be possible to respond within two working days.
+However, at busy times, it may not be possible to respond within two working days.